How to Prepare a Brunch or Breakfast Picnic

 When you reach the picnic site and you are ready to serve the Fruit Compote, pour ginger ale over fruit.

-The next recipe makes a tasty beverage choice for an early morning breakfast picnic.
+Round out your menu with a tasty beverage choice.
 Of course, you will also want to take along a thermos of hot coffee!

 - 1 large can unsweetened orange juice